Congratulations! You have taken the first steps to a stress-free commute!

 Now that you have chosen your station and you know which ticket type you want, the next step is purchasing the ticket.

-There are several ways to purchase VRE tickets, including on the platform (with a debit card or major credit card - NO CASH is accepted), or at one of our vendors (with checks, cash, Smart Benefits, credit or debit cards).
+There are several ways to purchase VRE tickets, including on the platform at one of our Ticket Vending Machines using a debit or credit card only, or at one of our vendors with check, cash, Smart Benefits, or a credit/debit card.
 If you want to start using VRE right away, the easiest and quickest way to purchase your ticket is from a Ticket Vending Machine (TVM) located on the platform.
 Keep in mind that tickets are NOT sold on the trains.

 You can also use VRE Mobile app to purchase and validate your ticket.
-Learn more about VRE Moblie and get app.
+Learn more about VRE Moblie.

 What is Validation?